-3.5.2 AVLC Based Authentication
+5.3.2 AVLC Based Authentication

 Since AVLC based media does not possess a media layer security method.
 AVLC will be used to authenticate the aircraft prior to the initiation of IPS traffic.
-The security parameters will be reused for both the AVLC and ATN/IPS layers.
+The security parameters will be reused for both the AVLC and ATN/IPS layers for the same service provider so that multiple key exchanges do not need to be performed with the same service provider.